 In MG, receptors on the surface of the muscle are destroyed or deformed by antibodies that prevent a normal muscle reaction from occurring.
 Antibodies are proteins produced by the immune system to fight infection and disease.

 With autoimmune diseases like MG, the body mistakenly sends antibodies to attack healthy tissue.
-In MG specifically, the immune system is activated to attack a healthy neuromuscular junction.
+In MG specifically, the immune system is activated to strike a healthy neuromuscular junction.

 The antibodies bind to the muscle membrane and initiate a series of events that destroy the membrane and prevent ACh from binding.
 ACh plays a critical role in muscle contraction.

-When a nerve sends a message telling a muscle to contract, a large amount of ACh is released.
-If ACh cannot bind to the muscle, the muscle will not contract.
+When a nerve sends a message telling a muscle to contract, many ACh is released.
+If ACh cannot bind to the power, the force will not hire.

 No one knows exactly what triggers MG, but about 70% of all myasthenias show evidence of a particular type of abnormal immune response believed to be caused by an abnormal thymus gland (an organ in the chest that plays an essential role in the development of the body’s immune system).